The Narrow Path (2006 film)

 The Narrow Path is a 2006 Nigerian film, produced and directed by Tunde Kelani.

 The film was adapted from The Virgin, a novel written by Bayo Adebowale.

 Plot summary

 The film follows the story of Awero, a young woman living in the village of Orita South-West Nigeria during the colonial era.
-Awero was a beautiful virgin whom all the men in the village want to marry.
+Awero was a beautiful virgin whom all the men in the village wanted to marry.
 She was involved in a love triangle-esque relationship between Odejimi a brave hunter and Lapade a rich jewellery merchant.
 She later accepted to marry Odejimi a brave hunter from another village but was raped by Dauda her childhood friend before her traditional ceremony.

-However, a dark secret is revealed on their wedding night, causing a rift between the villages of Orita and Agbade and bringing them to the brink of war.
+However, a dark secret is revealed on their wedding night, causing a rift between the villages of Orita and Agbade and bringing them on the brink of war.